Read data from a file in newline-delimited JavaScript Object Notation (NDJSON) format.

 memory.

-In terms of memory usage, enabling mmap = TRUE
+In terms of memory usage, enabling mmap = TRUE reduces the

-footprint for corpus_json
+footprint for corpus_json and corpus_text objects;

-native R objects (character
+native R objects (character, integer, list,

-) get fully deserialized to
+logical, and numeric) get fully deserialized to

 memory and produce identical results regardless of whether

-.
+mmap is TRUE or FALSE.
 To process a large

-.
+text = "text" and mmap = TRUE.
 Or, to reduce the memory

-footprint even further, set simplify = FALSE
+footprint even further, set simplify = FALSE and

-mmap = TRUE
+mmap = TRUE.

 One danger in memory-mapping is that if you delete the file

-but before processing the data, then
+after calling read_ndjson but before processing the data, then

 the results will be undefined, and your computer may crash.
 (On